-Paint companies are starting to talk about Terracotta again.
-A much maligned colour for years, people denounced it for being related to the colour schemes of the 80s and 90s with no place amongst the smart neutrals and cutting edge blacks, whites and greys of contemporary times.
+Trend setters in paint companies are starting to talk about Terracotta again.
+A much maligned colour for years, people denounced terracotta for being related to the colour schemes of the 80s and 90s.
+It has been seen to hold no place amongst the smart neutrals and cutting edge blacks, whites and greys of contemporary times.
 Thankfully, this has changed and the beautiful warm colour of terracotta is making a comeback and softening the landscape as it goes.
 Of course it has never been out of style throughout the Mediterranean but I am glad to say it is making a return to global mainstream decorating trends.

 The fundamental appeal of a Mediterranean colour palette lies in its relationship to the natural landscape of the region.
 Terracotta is one of the main contributors to a classic Mediterranean palette as it is a beautiful natural colour that blends perfectly with the surrounding environment.
 The Mediterranean look has been admired and duplicated for years by architects and designers wishing to evoke the same feel in their own habitat.
 Silvery greens from the olive groves that dot the landscape, soft ivory and yellow of the chalkstone hills and rich ochre, umber and sienna from the local soils make up the cornerstone of Mediterranean style.

-I love greys and whites and I have championed the benefits and appeal of grey, in particular, for years but I am very happy to see the warmth and beauty of natural Terracotta in design once more.
+So, finally, I still love the decorating mainstays of neutrals and white and I have championed the benefits and appeal of grey, in particular, for years but I am very happy to see the warmth and beauty of natural Terracotta in design once more.

 I always look to nature and the natural landscape for colour inspiration and I really like this image of the Mediterranean.
 This beautiful photograph was taken by Anthony Delanoix and I have used it to put together the following colour palette.